PeppeL-G/course-material/src/lectures/report-writing/README.md

 * ...

 ::: tip Tips!
 In this chapter you can expect the reader to know a lot about databases, so don't expect your grandpa to understand much of what you write here.
+This chapter will primarily be read by other developers working on the project to learn how they should use the database, and by quality assurance people (your boss, your team's quality assurance member, your customer's quality assurance checker, etc.) to verify that your solution has been implemented in a good way.
 :::

 ::: warning Remember!